Couplings and quantitative contraction rates for Langevin dynamics: Main results

 Introducing the new coordinates $Q_t=Z_t+\gamma^{-1}W_t$, the system takes the form

 Since $\gamma >0$, the first equation is contractive if $Q_t=0$.
 The key idea is now to apply a synchronous coupling whenever $Q_t=0$, and a reflection coupling if $Q_t\neq 0$ and $\alpha |Z_t|+|Q_t|<R_1$ with appropriate constants $\alpha, R_1\in (0,\infty )$, cf.\ Figure \ref{figCoupling}.
 The synchronous coupling guarantees that the noise coefficient in \eqref{eq:AB} vanishes if $Q_t=0$, i.e., the dynamics is not driven away from the ``contractive region'' by random fluctuations (although it may leave this region by the drift).
 On the other hand, the reflection coupling for $Q_t\neq 0$ ensures that the contractive region is recurrent.
 The resulting coupling process is a diffusion on $\mathbb R^{4d}$ that is sticky on the $3d$-dimensional hyperplane $\{ (x,v,x',v')\in\mathbb R^{4d}:x-x'+\gamma^{-1}(v-v')=0\}$ of contractive states, i.e., it spends a positive amount of time in this region, cf.\ \cite{sticky}.
+Since the construction and control of the sticky couplings described above is possible but technically involved, we actually use approximations of such couplings to derive our results, see \eqref{coupling}.
 By designing a special semi-metric $\rho$ on $\mathbb R^{2d}$ that is based on a concave function of the distance and on a Lyapunov function, we can then (similarly as in \cite{2016arXivE}) make use of the random fluctuations and of a drift condition in order to derive average contractivity for the coupling distance $\rho ((X_t,V_t),(X'_t,V'_t))$.
 The construction of a coupling and the proof of contractivity are carried out rigorously in Sections \ref{sec:coupling} and \ref{sec:contrregion}.
-Since the construction and control of the sticky couplings described above is possible but technically involved, we actually use approximations of such couplings to derive our results.